 According to writer Frederic Raphael, the final form of Bill's family name (Harford, as opposed to Scheuer in the original story) was inspired by a debate about Bill's character.
 Raphael felt Bill should be Jewish as in the original, but Stanley Kubrick insisted Bill and Alice be "vanilla" Americans, without any details that would arouse any presumptions.
 Kubrick said that Bill should be a bit like Harrison Ford - hence the name Harford.
 Ironically, Ford himself is Jewish on his mother's side.

-While VHS and region 2 DVD editions sold in Great Britain, Germany and France have always been completely uncensored the original region 1 DVD contained the USA theatrical cut which contained computer-generated people in the foreground obscuring some of the more explicit sexual action during the orgy sequence.
-However the USA version of 2007 double DVD special edition (encoded, as now appears to be Warner Bros. standard practice, for regions 1, 2, 3 & 4) contains the full uncensored European theatrical print, making it the first time Stanley Kubrick's final cut has been made directly available in any form to customers in the USA.
+While VHS and region 2 DVD editions sold in Great Britain, Germany and France have always been completely uncensored, the original region 1 DVD contained the U.S. theatrical cut which contained computer-generated people in the foreground obscuring some of the more explicit sexual action during the orgy sequence.
+However, the U.S. version of 2007 double DVD special edition (encoded, as now appears to be Warner Bros. standard practice, for regions 1, 2, 3 & 4) contains the full uncensored European theatrical print, making it the first time Stanley Kubrick's final cut has been made directly available in any form to customers in the U.S.

-When Bill Harford watches television in his living room apartment, an American professional football game is on.
+When Bill Harford watches television in his living room apartment, an NFL game is on.
 The game is also on when he enters the Sonata Café.
 Stanley Kubrick was a huge NFL fan, as he reportedly received VHS recordings of matches taped by his friends back in the United States when he lived in England.

 This was one of Nicole Kidman's personal favorite experiences while working on a film, citing working with Stanley Kubrick being akin to "attending film school".
 Kubrick also talked her out of her plans to retire from acting, when she considered dedicating more time to her family.
 He allegedly told her, "You owe it to your talent not to stop".